Robo-adviser vs financial adviser: Which is better?

 You have greater investment flexibility and can actively adjust your investment portfolio to your liking.

-Note: Adjusting your portfolio will incur fees (either through market commission, platform rates, and also your advisor’s fees) so even though you have the option to do it as often as you’d like, you should still try to limit it as much as possible to prevent fees from eating into your returns
+Note: Adjusting your portfolio will incur fees (either through market commission, platform rates, and also your adviser’s fees) so even though you have the option to do it as often as you’d like, you should still try to limit it as much as possible to prevent fees from eating into your returns

 If you need help with investing with your CPF or Supplementary Retirement Scheme (SRS), they can also provide advice and guidance.